Learning Outcomes

 Competent Landlord

-Certain notices and applications under the Act must be served by or on the "competent landlord," which is usually the freeholder or the landlord with a sufficient interest in the property.
+Certain notices and applications under the Act must be served by or on the "competent landlord."
+This is the person (often the freeholder or a superior landlord) currently entitled to grant a new tenancy at the termination date; it may not be the immediate landlord if they lack sufficient reversionary interest.

 Key Term: competent landlord

-The landlord entitled to grant a new tenancy or oppose renewal under the Landlord and Tenant Act 1954.
+The landlord (or superior landlord) entitled to grant a new tenancy or oppose renewal under the Landlord and Tenant Act 1954.

 Contracting Out of Security of Tenure